|Home > Help >Membership & account>Rules & policies>Buyer protection cases that impact seller performance|

-To keep customer service at the top of everyone's mind, we've asked sellers to meet our seller performance standards, including minimizing the number of eBay Buyer Protection and PayPal Buyer Protection cases that are closed without seller resolution.
+To keep customer service a priority, we ask sellers to meet our seller performance standards, including minimizing the number of eBay Money Back Guarantee requests and PayPal Purchase Protection cases that are opened and closed without seller resolution.

-This policy outlines some of the requirements that must be met for a buyer to open a case, as well as providing an overview of cases that count and don't count in your seller performance evaluation.
+This policy outlines some of the requirements that must be met for a buyer to open a return request, report an item as not being received, ask us to step in and help with a transaction issue, or a PayPal Purchase Protection case.
+This policy also provides an overview of requests and cases that count and don't count in your seller performance evaluation.

-There are a number of systematic checks in place that may prevent an eBay Buyer Protection or PayPal Buyer Protection case from being opened.
-If a buyer tries to open a case with you, but it doesn't pass our checks, a case won't be opened.
+There are a number of systematic checks in place that may prevent an eBay Money Back Guarantee request or PayPal Purchase Protection case from being opened.
+If a buyer tries to request a return, report an item as not being received, or open a PayPal Purchase Protection case, but it doesn't pass our checks, a request or case won't be opened.
 We make sure that:

-Cases closed without seller resolution will affect a seller's performance evaluation.
+eBay Money Back Guarantee requests and PayPal Purchase Protection cases may result in a transaction defect.
+Cases closed without seller resolution count towards a seller's performance evaluation.
 Our seller performance standards provide detailed information on how cases affect seller status.

 If you're sure a case fits the requirements above, and wasn't removed from your seller performance evaluation, please contact us.

-eBay's goal is to promote sellers who deliver issue-free transactions and provide excellent customer service.
-In general, cases closed without seller resolution won't be removed from the seller's performance evaluation.
+We value sellers who provide excellent customer service.
+In general, escalated return requests and reports of an item not being received, opened PayPal Purchase Protection cases, and cases closed without seller resolution won't be removed from your seller performance evaluation.

-Best practices to help avoid cases from being opened
+Best practices to help avoid buyers opening requests and cases

-Here are examples of best practices that may help cases from being opened:
+Here are examples of best practices that may help prevent buyers from opening requests and cases:

 For more tips, see our selling practices policy.

 We encourage buyers and sellers to try and work things out if there are problems with an item.
-By accurately describing items, shipping on time, and quickly addressing buyer concerns, sellers can help ensure that buyer protection cases are not closed without seller resolution.
-This policy helps make sure buyers receive the highest level of customer service while sellers are treated fairly.
+By accurately describing items, shipping on time, and quickly addressing buyer concerns, sellers can help ensure that buyers don't open buyer protection requests and cases, and that any requests or cases that are opened aren't closed without seller resolution.